 The walks can be accessed from several different road ends.
 For the security of their cars, visitors are advised to leave their cars at Whakapapa Village and use one of the transport operators to reach their desired starting point if it is not from the Village itself.

 Beginning from the Skotel, this walk winds its way over Mt Tongariro and around Mt Ngauruhoe.
-It passes through unique and stunning landforms, which include volcanic craters, and stunning landforms.
+It passes through unique and stunning landforms which include volcanic craters.
 Day trips, overnight trips or a three to four day walk around the complete circuit can be undertaken.
 There are four huts on the circuit, Mangatepopo, Ketetahi, Oturere and Waihohunu.
 Passes for these huts must be purchased before commencing the trip.

 Dated passes are required during the Great Walks season from late October to early June.

 This is a four to six day tramp around Mt Ruapehu.
 For those seeking solitude, magnificent mountain views and a backcountry experience the walk is ideal.
 The track traverses a myriad of landscapes and although a greater part of the track is in an alpine environment there are no major alpine passes.